Samanid Empire: Origins

-The Samanid dynasty was founded by Saman Khuda, his descendants became rulers of the Samanid Empire.
-He was a dehqan of Iranian origin from the village of Saman in Balkh province, in present-day northern Afghanistan.
-The earliest appearance of the Samanid family appears to be in Greater Khorasan rather than Transoxiana.
+The Samanid dynasty was descended from Saman Khuda, a dehqan of Iranian origin from the village of Saman in Balkh province, in present-day northern Afghanistan.
+The earliest appearance of the Samanid family appears to be in Khorasan rather than Transoxiana.
 In some sources, the Samanids claimed to be descended from the House of Mihran of Bahram Chobin.
-(Note: Pourshariati refers to the Mihrans as Parthian, while Frye refers to Bahram Chobin as Sasanian.)
-This claim is further supported by a geographical treatise from the second half of the 8th century, compiled by five choirs (Togonians) and translated into the Tibetan language.
+This claim is further supported by a geographical treatise from the second half of the 8th century, compiled by five Tuyuhun men and translated into the Tibetan language.
 In this chronicle, it is mentioned that the descendants of Bahram Chobin migrated to Balkh and settled there.
-According to Gumilev, they were considered the ancestors of the Samanids.
-This provides evidence of the claim even before the Samanid Empire existed.
-It has been claimed that the House of Saman belonged to the Oghuz Turks, although the veracity is unlikely.
-Originally a Zoroastrian, Saman Khuda converted to Islam during the governorship of Asad ibn Abdallah al-Qasri in Khorasan, and named his oldest son as Asad ibn Saman in the governor's honour.
-In 819, the governor of Greater Khorasan, Ghassan ibn Abbad, rewarded the four sons of Asad ibn Saman for their aid against the rebel Rafi ibn al-Layth.
-Nuh ibn Asad received Samarkand; Ahmad ibn Asad received Farghana; Yahya ibn Asad received Tashkent, and Ilyas ibn Asad received Herat.
+According to Lev Gumilev, they were considered the ancestors of the Samanids.
+A few medieval sources such as Rashīd al-Dīn's Jāmiʿ al-tawārīkh claimed that the House of Saman belonged to the Oghuz Turks, although this is considered unlikely; others have given them a Sogdian origin, or a Hephthalite princely background.

+Silver medallion of the Samanid ruler Mansur I, dated AH 358 (968/9), with bilingual Middle Persian and Arabic minted in Bukhara.
+The obverse is extremely similar to that of the Western Turk Kaghan Zik (r.
+610–618).